 Nozin® Nasal Sanitizer® antiseptic is designed to help improve hygiene at the nose because the nasal area is a primary point of colonization of bacteria.
-Studies show that we may touch our faces over 100 times a day on average, which can lead to the spread of bacteria by our hands to other parts of the body as well as to others.
-Nozin® Nasal Sanitizer® antiseptic kills pathogens in the nose such as Staphylococcus aureus.
+Studies show that we may touch our nose over 100 times a day on average, which can lead to the spread of bacteria by our hands to other parts of the body as well as to others.
+Nozin® Nasal Sanitizer® antiseptic decreases bacteria on the skin at the opening of the nose.
 This decolonizing of pathogens can help reduce the risk of infections.

 Travel is a great way to be exposed to new cultures...and new bacteria.
 Most everywhere travelers go, there are public spaces where surfaces have been touched by hundreds or thousands of other people, any number of whom might be carrying potentially harmful bacteria.
 These can be transferred by touch to the nose.

 Working with children and students might be good for the heart, but it can also provide a venue for transmission of pathogens.
-Roughly 18 percent of children had nasal staph colonizations in one large study of 24 daycare centers across two states, and 1.3 percent were colonized with MRSA.
+Roughly 18 percent of children had nasal colonizations with pathogenic bacteria in one large study of 24 daycare centers across two states.

 Kids are also more likely than adults to spread bacteria, because they typically aren’t diligent hand washers.
 They touch their mouths and noses more often than adults.
 They can become vectors of transmission as they touch toys, desks, doors, other children and their caregivers.

-Healthcare facilities have long maintained vigilance against MRSA and other bacterial infections.
-Up to 30% of the general population can be nasal carriers of Staph aureus, and roughly 5 percent of hospital patients may be colonized with MRSA, according to CDC estimates.
-Because patients may have open wounds, have compromised immune systems and/or be connected to invasive medical equipment they’re also more likely to get infections from that bacteria.
+Healthcare facilities have long maintained vigilance against bacterial infections.
+This is critical as up to 30% of the general population can be nasal carriers of pathogenic bacteria according to CDC estimates.
+Because patients may have open wounds, have compromised immune systems and/or may be connected to invasive medical equipment they can be at higher risk from bacteria and healthcare associated infections (HAI).

 Optimal physical health and well-being are top priorities for athletes in every discipline.
 In spite of this, the exercises performed, as well as the environment in which they are practiced, often pose great risk of infection for athletes.
 Sweat and humid environments support a fertile habitat for germs to thrive and create opportunities for pathogens to grow.
 Locker rooms, gyms, shared sports equipment, and physical contact put athletes at risk for acquiring bacterial infections.
 Efforts to prevent bacterial infections often overlook the nasal vestibule which is a fertile ground for bacteria to live and transmit.

-Skin infections, including MRSA, are most commonly spread by direct human contact, so athletes who compete in contact sports are vulnerable to these infections.
-Cuts, scrapes, and friction against the skin all provide opportunities for Staph aureus to cause infections.
-Among 226 athletic trainers at high schools and colleges, 23 percent reported at least one case of community-acquired MRSA among their athletes during that school year.
+Skin infections caused by bacteria are can be commonly spread by direct human contact, so athletes who compete in contact sports are vulnerable to these infections.
+Cuts, scrapes, and friction against the skin all provide opportunities to cause infections.
+Among 226 athletic trainers at high schools and colleges, 23 percent reported at least one case of community-acquired infections among their athletes during that school year.
 Frequent hand washing can help with protection.
 Nozin® Nasal Sanitizer® antiseptic use can be part of good hygiene to help reduce the risk of infection.

 Living in a nursing home, college dorm, military barracks or other crowded residence increases the risk for colonization and infection.
 When people reside in such close quarters, all it takes to spread bacteria is one infected or colonized person — especially if there are communal bathrooms, common areas or shared washing machines.